FAIRiCUBE/fairicube_hub/README.md

 # FAIRiCUBE-Hub website

-This repository contains the code for https://hub.fairicube.eu.
+This repository contains the code for https://hub.fairicube.eu (not operational yet).

 ## Build